e-gov/RIHA-Index/Sirvija.md

 # Browser

 Software application that allows a human user to browse descriptions and approval decisions.

+- `omanik` - registry code of the owner of the information system
+- `infosüsteemi nimi` - name of the information system
+- `viimati muudetud` - date of last change of information system description
+- `staatus' - status of information system
+- `kooskõlastatud` - data of the last approval decision
+- `kooskõlastamise staatus` - the last approval decision (e.g. `KOOSKÕLASTATUS` (Approved), `MITTE KOOSKÕLASTATUD` (Not Approved)).

 Browser takes descriptions from the Publisher.

 To use Browser, click on the icon above